JuliaDynamics/Agents.jl/docs/src/tutorial.md

 To set up an ABM simulation in Agents.jl, a user only needs to follow these steps:

-1. Choose what kind of space the agents will live in, for example a graph, a grid, etc. Several spaces are provided by Agents.jl and can be initialized immediately.
+1. Choose what **kind of space** the agents will live in, for example a graph, a grid, etc. Several spaces are provided by Agents.jl and can be initialized immediately.
-2. Define the agent type (or types, for mixed models) that will populate the ABM.
+2. Define the **agent type** (or types, for mixed models) that will populate the ABM.
 Agent types are Julia `mutable struct`s that are created with [`@agent`](@ref).
 The types must contain some mandatory fields, which is ensured by using [`@agent`](@ref).
 The remaining fields of the agent type are up to the user's choice.
-3. The created agent type, the chosen space, optional additional model level properties, and other simulation tuning properties like schedulers or random number generators, are given to [`AgentBasedModel`](@ref).
-This instance defines the model within an Agents.jl simulation.
-More specialized structures are also available, see [`AgentBasedModel`](@ref).
-4. Provide functions that govern the time evolution of the ABM.
-A user can provide an agent-stepping function, that acts on each agent one by one, and/or a model-stepping function, that steps the entire model as a whole.
+3. Define the **evolution rule**, i.e., how the model evolves in time.
+The evolution rule needs to be provided as at least one, or at most two functions: an agent-stepping function, that acts on each agent one by one, and/or a model-stepping function, that steps the entire model as a whole.
 These functions are standard Julia functions that take advantage of the Agents.jl [API](@ref).
-Once these functions are created, they are simply passed to [`step!`](@ref) to evolve the model.
+4. The created agent type, the chosen space, the evolution rule, other optional additional model-level properties, and other simulation tuning properties like schedulers or random number generators, are **given to [`StandardABM`](@ref)**, which creates the most common type of `AgentBasedModel`.
+More specialized model types are also available, see [`AgentBasedModel`](@ref).
-5. _(Optional)_ Visualize the model and animate its time evolution.
+5. _(Optional)_ **Visualize the model** and animate its time evolution.
 This can help checking that the model behaves as expected and there aren't any mistakes, or can be used in making figures for a paper/presentation.
-6. Collect data.
+6. **Collect data**.
 To do this, specify which data should be collected, by providing one standard Julia `Vector` of data-to-collect for agents, for example `[:mood, :wealth]`, and another one for the model.
 The agent data names are given as the keyword `adata` and the model as keyword `mdata` to the function [`run!`](@ref).
 This function outputs collected data in the form of a `DataFrame`.

 If you're planning of running massive simulations, it might be worth having a look at the [Performance Tips](@ref) after familiarizing yourself with Agents.jl.